eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/06-Terraform config file structure.md

 - creates a network security group and rule
 - creates a virtual network interface card
 - creates a random text for a unique storage account name
-- creates a storage account for diagnotics
+- creates a storage account for diagnostics
 - creates a virtual machine